 Mrs Justice Carr considered the “depressingly vast amount of material” generated by the applications and, applied the test as to whether Mr Tugushev had a good arguable case on jurisdiction, as understood following the Supreme Court’s judgments in Brownlie v Four Seasons Holdings Inc UKSC 80, and Goldman Sachs International v Novo Banco SA UKSC 34 and as very recently explained by the Court of Appeal in Kaefer Aislamientos SA de CV v AMS Drilling Mexico SA de CV and others EWCA Civ 10.

 Having done so, the judge found that Mr Tugushev had a good arguable case on every relevant point.
 She found that there was a good arguable case that Mr Orlov was resident and domiciled in England, after considering the extent of his connections with this jurisdiction and the nature and quality of his visits and rejecting attempts to explain away the issue of his partner having indefinite leave to remain in England.

 That was sufficient for jurisdiction purposes, but the Judge then went on to find that had she been wrong, Mr Tugushev nonetheless had a good arguable case that his claims passed through the tort gateway or the necessary and proper party gateway and that England was the appropriate forum.

 Helen Davies QC, Richard Slade QC and Richard Blakeley act for Mr Tugushev, instructed by Peters & Peters.

-Neil Calver QC and Laura Newton obtained the original world wide freezing injunction from Mr Justice Bryan.
+Neil Calver QC and Laura Newton obtained the original world wide freezing injunction from Mr Justice Baker.